Swift trust theory: Swift trust in global virtual teams

 A virtual team, as defined by Kristof et al. 1995, is "a self-managed knowledge work team, with distributed expertise, that forms and disbands to address a specific organizational goal."
 These teams generally have limited communication due to large time and space differences and rely largely on electronic communication.
 Swift trust is critical to virtual teams when there is limited or no time to build interpersonal relationships.
 Trust is based on an early assumption that the given team is trustworthy, but this assumption is verified through actions around the joint task, scheduling, and monitoring.

+Trust plays a critical role in organizational dynamics, especially within Global Virtual Teams (GVTs).
+In such teams, where members may be geographically dispersed and have diverse cultural backgrounds, trust becomes essential for fostering effective communication, collaboration, and overall team performance.
+Trust in GVTs is built on a foundation of transparent communication, empathy, consistency, inclusivity, accountability, and integrity.
+Effective leaders in GVTs embody these attributes and actively work to cultivate trust among team members, recognizing its critical importance in driving collaboration and achieving organizational success in a virtual environment.

 Swift trust in swift starting action teams

-Swift starting action teams (STATs) are highly independent teams composed of skilled individuals that work together to quickly and effectively complete a demanding, complex, time-pressured, and high-stakes project.
+Swift starting action teams (STATs) are highly independent teams composed of skilled individuals who work together to quickly and effectively complete a demanding, complex, time-pressured, and high-stakes project.
 These individuals have no prior experience with one another and must perform their task almost immediately upon formation.
 Traditional theories of trust formation do not adequately explain how trust forms in STATs, given that there is no prior experience with team members to establish trust and the team must work immediately.
 Like GVTs, researchers believe that STATs also utilize swift trust.
 Swift trust provides a basis for explaining how STATs are able to have trust within the team.